 Untruth #3: Newspaper makes excellent mulch.

 Truth: Newspaper looks like litter in your garden, because it IS litter in your garden.
 The best mulch I ever used was stall innards from the goat pen, wheel-barrowed directly from pen to garden and dumped between rows.
-If you have no goats (I can help you with that), the thick black plastic the garden store sells is a good alternative that keeps out weeds and doesn’t look awful, although some folks, like our Editor, are opposed to putting anything in the garden that won’t break down rapidly.
+If you have no goats (I can help you with that), the thick black plastic the garden store sells is a good alternative that keeps out weeds and doesn’t look awful, although some folks, like my publisher, are opposed to putting anything in the garden that won’t break down rapidly.
 Last year’s hay works well too, the flakes are about the right size to fit between rows.

 Untruth #4: Fish heads make excellent fertilizer.